BACKGROUND IMAGE: stock.adobe.com

 Availability Suite includes Backup & Replication and the Veeam One monitoring and reporting tool.
 Update 4 of Veeam Availability Suite 9.5 had been available to partners for a short time and is now generally available to end-user customers.

-The new Veeam Availability Suite update includes Cloud Tier and Cloud Mobility features, and extends its Direct Restore capability to AWS.
+The Veeam Availability Suite update includes Cloud Tier and Cloud Mobility features, and extends its Direct Restore capability to AWS.

-With its cloud focus, Veeam is making a push in a trending area in the market, according to Christophe Bertrand, senior analyst at Enterprise Strategy Group.
+With its cloud focus, Veeam is making a push in a trending in the market, according to Christophe Bertrand, senior analyst at Enterprise Strategy Group.

 "Our research clearly indicates that backup data and processes are shifting to the cloud," Bertrand wrote in an email.
 "Cloud-related features are going to be critical in the next few years as end users continue to 'hybridize' their environments, and there is still a lot to do to harmonize backup/recovery service levels and instrumentation across on-premises and cloud infrastructures."